Before you start

 To publish a widget to the Figma Community:

-- Open a Figma design or FigJam file on the Figma desktop app.
+- Create or open a file on the Figma desktop app.

 - Click the Figma logo in the upper-left corner, then go to Widgets > Manage widgets.